acidburn0zzz/jetpack-sdk/doc/dev-guide-source/guides/content-scripts/cross-domain.md

     // content-script.js:
     unsafeWindow.myCustomAPI = function () {};

-If the page script tries to access `myCustomAPI`, this will result in a "permission denied" exception.
+If you have included the `"content-permissions"` key, when the page script tries to access `myCustomAPI` this will result in a "permission denied" exception.